Culture, Ecology, and Earth Science

 interactions and the evolutionary

-processes shaping life's diversity
+processes shaping culture's diversity

 150,000 years of ecological change